-13 Addendum Decision on Attorney Fees (September 15, 2021).
-14 The Laffey Matrix is an "x-y" matrix, with the x-axis being the years during which the legal services were performed; and the y-axis being the attorney's years of experience.
-The axes are cross-referenced, which yields a figure that is a reasonable hourly rate. experience.
-Therefore, he believed that a significant reduction in fees was warranted.15 As a result, the AJ reduced the number of hours requested by Employee's counsel from 323.08 hours to 58.5 hours.
-Consequently, Agency was ordered by pay a total of \$29,250 in fees to Employee's counsel.16 Agency disagreed with the Addendum Decision and filed a Petition for Review and Request for Extension of Time to Submit its Memorandum of Supporting Points and Authorities with the OEA Board on October 19, 2021.
+14 Addendum Decision on Attorney Fees (September 15, 2021).

+15 The Laffey Matrix is an "x-y" matrix, with the x-axis being the years during which the legal services were performed; and the y-axis being the attorney's years of experience.
+The axes are cross-referenced, which yields a figure that is a reasonable hourly rate. prosecuting the current appeal did not align with the amount of time expected of someone with his experience.
+Therefore, he believed that a significant reduction in fees was warranted.16 As a result, the AJ reduced the number of hours requested by Employee's counsel from 323.08 hours to 58.5 hours.
+Consequently, Agency was ordered to pay a total of \$29,250 in fees to Employee's counsel.17 Agency disagreed with the Addendum Decision and filed a Petition for Review and Request for Extension of Time to Submit its Memorandum of Supporting Points and Authorities with the OEA Board on October 19, 2021.
 It claims that Employee's now former counsel admitted on October 14, 2021, that his law license had been suspended since July of 2019.
 Agency states that despite counsel's suspension, he represented to Employee and this Office that he was an active member of the District of Columbia bar.
-It believes that the award of fees should be denied in light of counsel's current suspension.17 Attorney Suspension Agency argues that counsel's Petition for Attorney's fees should be denied because he was suspended by the D.C. bar on July 2, 2019.18 While this Board agrees that Employee's attorney is not entitled to fees incurred while he was administratively suspended from the practice of law, Agency has not provided a compelling basis for finding that counsel should not be entitled to fees accrued prior to the date of his suspension.
-In fact, the last entry provided by Employee's counsel was titled "Prepared Employee's Memorandum in Opposition to DYRS' [December 5, 2018] Petition for Review.
-Employee's response was filed on January 15, 2019.19 Thus, counsel has not requested the award of attorney's fees during the time in which he was suspended by the bar.
-15 Addendum Decision on Attorney Fees at 13.
+It believes that the award of fees should be denied in light of counsel's current suspension.18 Agency subsequently filed a Memorandum of Supporting Points and Authorities in Support of Agency's Petition for Review on November 3, 2021.
+Agency claims that the Addendum Decision on Attorney's Fees should be granted under OEA Rule 633.3(a) because counsel's suspension/pending disbarment with the D.C.
+Bar constitutes new and material evidence to which it had no actual knowledge of until a October 14, 2021 status conference.
+It reasons that counsel's purposeful neglect of well-established rules constitutes an "extraordinary circumstance" that warrants the outright denial of attorney's fees.
+Agency also reasons that counsel's disbarment nullified the good cause basis upon which the AJ waived the untimeliness of the fee petition.
+Therefore, it submits that without good cause remaining, the OEA Board should now enforce OEA 16 Addendum Decision on Attorney Fees at 13.